jsh58/Genrich/README.md

 </figure>
 <br><br>

+### Multiple replicates <a name="replicate"></a>

+Genrich calls peaks for multiple replicates in a single step.
+First, it analyzes the replicates separately, with [*p*-values calculated](#pvalue) for each.
+At each genomic position, the multiple replicates' *p*-values are then combined by [Fisher's method](https://en.wikipedia.org/wiki/Fisher's_method#Application_to_independent_test_statistics).
+The combined *p*-values are [converted to *q*-values](#qvalue), and peaks are called.
+This obviates the need for [IDR](https://www.encodeproject.org/software/idr/) (you're welcome!).

+### Multimapping reads <a name="multimap"></a>

+Genrich analyzes reads/fragments that map to multiple locations in the genome by adding a fractional count to each location.
+This allows for peak detection in regions of the genome that are otherwise inaccessible to the assay.
+* The input SAM/BAM file(s) must list secondary alignments for multimapping reads/fragments.
+  * The short read aligner [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) produces secondary alignments in either [`-k <int>` mode](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#k-mode-search-for-one-or-more-alignments-report-each) or [`-a` mode](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#a-mode-search-for-and-report-all-alignments).
+  * The short read aligner [BWA](http://bio-bwa.sourceforge.net/bwa.shtml) does not produce secondary alignments.
+* To avoid excessive memory usage and the imprecision inherent in floating-point values, a maximum of 10 alignments per read is analyzed by Genrich.
+* Additional information can be found in the description of the [`-s` parameter](#sparam).

 ### Genome length calculation <a name="genomelen"></a>

 Genrich computes the genome length as the sum of the lengths of the chromosomes (reference sequences) in the header of the SAM/BAM file.
 The length is reduced if the user specifies chromosomes (`-e`) or genomic regions (`-E`) to be ignored, as described [below](#filter).
 The calculated length is used for calculating a [background pileup value](#pileup) and [*q*-values](#qvalue).